aangelopoulos/event_based_gaze_tracking/README.md

 <br/><br/>

-This repository includes instructions for downloading and parsing our 27-person, near-eye, event- and frame-based gaze-tracking dataset.
+This repository includes instructions for downloading and using our 27-person, near-eye, event- and frame-based gaze-tracking dataset.

 ## Enviroment setup